 Economic development is the dynamic process of attracting private investment to keep the community vibrant.
 It means making Westminster a place you love to live, or visit, and involves a wide range of activities that span all City departments in one form or another.

 The Mayor and City Council approved a small business grant program utilizing Federal CARES Act funding allocated to the City through Supervisor Do's Office.
-The window for applications is from Monday August 24th (8am) through Sunday, August 30th (midnight).
-The link to the application will be available here, as well as on the Project W website and City social media.
+The window for applications has closed.

 Selection of Grant Recipients

 The City of Westminster has hired an independent company, RSG Inc., to review applications on behalf of the City.
-If you have questions about the grant program or completing the application, please contact Alan Alé at RSG by phone at 714-316-2195 or by email at AALE@WEBRSG.COM.
+If you have questions about the process, please contact Alan Alé at RSG by phone at 714-316-2195 or by email at AALE@WEBRSG.COM.